Here are some common and basic FAQs I see repeated all over the web in various photography forums, along with my answers. So, call this…

 Would you take pictures with film and just be happy with the negatives?
 No, you’d want to print them, naturally!
-In that sense, in today’s digital world, post-processing is sort of like the printing process.
+And that involves all kinds of decisions about timing, burning, dodging, etc. In that sense, in today’s digital world, post-processing is sort of like the printing process.
 If you don’t do it, your images will never be as good as they can be and you have neglected part of the “performance” to borrow from Saint Ansel.
 Of course you could simply shoot in JPEG (vice RAW), but then you are letting the camera do the post-processing for you.
 If you have selected the exact JPEG picture menu options on your camera just the way you like them, this could work.
 In fact, it might be the way to go if you are coming home with hundreds of images from a softball game–just use the JPEG right out of the camera and save all that post-processing time.
 However, if you want to maximize the quality of a particular image, shoot in RAW and take the time to post-process it.
 (You will especially be surprised by how much more detail you can pull out of your shadows and highlights.)
 I have heard some photographers say that preparing and capturing the image is maybe 50-80% of the work whereas post-processing is another extremely important 20-50% of the process, depending on the type of image.

 7) Which post-processing software should I buy?

 The top gorilla in the post-processing world is, of course, Adobe Photoshop.
 Their CS6 version was the last to come out in CD form (possibly available on eBay and elsewhere), or you can subscribe to their Cloud version.
 Whether you decide to search for the CD (hard to find and costly) or sign up for the monthly Cloud subscription, it may have way more capability than you really need.
 Cheaper options would be to try Adobe Lightroom or Adobe Elements to see if either of these will do the job for you.
 The former is primarily for photo cataloging and organizing but each new version of Lightroom has included ever more powerful post-processing tools and it is now a pretty good stand-alone tool.
 Adobe Elements is Photoshop “lite” but has many of the key tools you commonly need during post-processing, including layers.
-Photoshop, Lightroom and Elements are available for both Mac and PC.
+Adobe Photoshop, Adobe Lightroom, and Adobe Elements are available for both Mac and PC.
 Specifically for Mac users, iPhoto and Aperture have been replaced by an application simply called Photos.
 I haven’t used any Mac-specific software so I can’t say much more.
 If you are looking for freeware, try GIMP as it seems to be very popular for those looking for a decent no-cost option–and with the advent of Adobe’s not-so-popular-with-the average-photog Cloud, GIMP may see an upsurge in use and popularity.

 8) I want to move beyond the Auto or Program mode on my camera.
 Which modes should I use and how?